 The Compensation Committee may engage independent compensation consultants to assist the Compensation Committee and provide advice on a variety of compensation matters relating to NEO, other key employee and independent director compensation, incentive compensation plans and compensation trends, best practices and regulatory matters.
-Any such compensation consultants are hired by and report directly to the Compensation Committee.
-Although compensation consultants may work directly with management on behalf of the Compensation Committee, any such work is under the control and supervision of the Compensation Committee.
+Any such compensation consultants are hired by and report directly to the Compensation Committee, Although compensation consultants may work directly with management on behalf of the Compensation Committee, any such work is under the control and supervision of the Compensation Committee.

-The Compensation Committee retained Mercer (US) Inc. ("Mercer") as an independent compensation consultant to provide such compensation consulting services for fiscal year 2020, including to benchmark and opine on market competitive compensation levels and mix necessary to attract and retain quality executive officers, other key employees and independent directors.
+The Compensation Committee retained Mercer LLC ("Mercer") as an independent compensation consultant to provide such compensation consulting services for the 2022 fiscal year, including to benchmark and opine on market competitive compensation levels and mix necessary to attract and retain quality executive officers, other key employees and independent directors.
 From time to time and in support of Mercer's role as an adviser to the Compensation Committee, Mercer receives input regarding the Company's strategic goals and the manner in which executive and independent director compensation should support these goals.
-The Compensation Committee evaluated Mercer's independence from the Company and determined that Mercer is independent primarily because it does not work for management of the Company, receives no compensation from the Company other than its work in advising the Compensation Committee and maintains no other economic relationships with the Company or any of its affiliates.
+The Compensation Committee evaluated Mercer's independence from the Company and determined that Mercer is independent primarily because neither it nor its affiliates work for management of the Company, receive compensation from the Company other than its work in advising the Compensation Committee, or maintain other economic relationships with the Company or any of its affiliates.